 The best marriage advice I’ve ever received was “Love isn’t something you feel, love is something you do.”

 I don’t want to put the rubbish out when its dark and raining, but I love my husband so I do (even when it’s his turn sometimes).

-In Watertight Marketing, Bryony talks about “being helpful” to customers at the Trial stage of the buying process, but are you continuing to be helpful to your customers after they have bought?
+We all know its important to look after prospects in the lead up to a sale, but are you continuing to be available and helpful to your customers after they have bought?

 What useful content, tips or advice would you customers want to receive that might reaffirm your helpfulness in their minds?
 Again, a newsletter is a great tool here to regularly provide customers with relevant, valuable content.
 However, if your business is very relational then you might prefer to send personalised emails or letters to your key long-term clients.

 Remember that all your customers have a relationship with you and you with them.
 Neglect that relationship and they will forget why they bought from you in the first place.
 And this will make them much more easily swayed by a competitor’s offer.
 Continue to nurture them after they buy from you and your customers will stay loyal.